-At June 30, 2013, the Company is authorized to issue 5,000,000 shares of preferred stock.
+At September 30, 2013, the Company is authorized to issue 5,000,000 shares of preferred stock.

-Series B Preferred Stock - The Company has designated 1,000,000 shares of Preferred Stock as Series B Convertible Preferred Stock.
+Series B Preferred Stock - The Company has designated 1,000,000 shares of preferred stock as Series B Convertible Preferred Stock, par value \$0.001 per share (the "Series B Preferred Stock").

-On September 12, 2012, the Company entered into an Investment Agreement (the "Investment Agreement") with RVL 1 LLC ("RVL"), an affiliate of Aston Capital, LLC.
-The closing of the Investment occurred on September 25, 2012.
-In consideration of cash of \$6 million (the "Investment"), the Company issued to RVL 600,000 shares of newly-created Series B Convertible Preferred Stock, \$.001 par value per share (the "Series B Preferred Stock").
-The Series B Preferred Stock is convertible into shares of the Company's common stock at a conversion price per share equal to \$0.13, subject to certain anti-dilution adjustments.
-The conversion price was the closing price of the Company's common stock on August 2, 2012, the date the Company entered into the letter of intent with respect to the Investment.
-The proceeds from the Investment were used to extinguish the Exchange Notes and related accrued interest (Note 7), to fund a settlement payment in connection with the settlement of the Philips lawsuit described in Note 13, to pay the fees and expenses in connection with the Investment and for working capital purposes.
+On September 12, 2012, the Company entered into an investment agreement (the "Series B Investment Agreement") with RVL 1 LLC ("RVL"), an affiliate of Aston Capital, LLC ("Aston Capital").
+The closing of the investment occurred on September 25, 2012.
+In consideration of cash of \$6 million (the "Investment"), the Company issued to RVL 600,000 shares of Series B Preferred Stock.
+The Series B Preferred Stock is convertible into shares of the Company's common stock at a conversion price per share equal to \$0.13, subject to certain anti-dilution adjustments (the "Series B Conversion Price").
+The Series B Conversion Price was the closing price of the Company's common stock on August 2, 2012, the date the Company entered into the letter of intent with respect to the Series B Investment.
+The proceeds from the Investment were used to extinguish the

+Exchange Notes and related accrued interest (see Note 7), to fund a settlement payment in connection with the settlement of the Philips lawsuit described in Note 13, to pay the fees and expenses in connection with the Investment and for working capital purposes.

-After giving effect to the conversion of the Series B Preferred Stock and the other transactions contemplated by the Investment Agreement, the Investor owned 46,153,846 as-converted common shares, or approximately 73% of the Company's outstanding common stock.
-The Investment resulted in a change in control of the Company.
-RVL is entitled to vote the Series B Preferred Stock on an asconverted basis with the Company's common stock.
+After giving effect to the conversion of the Series B Preferred Stock and the other transactions contemplated by the Investment Agreement, the Investor owned 46,153,846 as-converted shares of common stock, or approximately 73% of the Company's outstanding common stock.
+The Series B Investment resulted in a change in control of the Company.
+RVL is entitled to vote the Series B Preferred Stock on an as-converted basis with the Company's common stock.
 During the fourth quarter of 2012, RVL converted 599,998 shares of Series B Preferred Stock into 46,153,692 shares of common stock.